QuantumGroup/information_dashboard/README.md

 ### Analyzers

-Formatted data will be run through a number of analyzers, starting with natural language processors that will prepare the data to be further analyzed using speech tagging, topic modeling, sentiment analysis, and other forms of machine learning and statistical techniques.
+Formatted data will be run through a number of analyzers, starting with natural language processors that will prepare the data to be further broken down using speech tagging, topic modeling, sentiment analysis, and other machine learning and statistical techniques.

 ### Disseminators

-Finally, processed or analyzed data will need to be disseminated to end users, with the option for both machine-readable and human-readable formats.
+Finally, the processed and/or analyzed data will need to be disseminated to end users, with options for both machine-readable and human-readable formats.

 ## Modules

 ### setup.py

-The file that sets up the files and directories needed to run the other scripts
+This is the file that sets up the other files and directories needed to run the rest of the project.

 ### control.py

-The control script that runs all of the other scripts.
+This is the control script that runs the rest of the project.

 ### twitter_location_collector.py

-The Twitter collector that takes in data based off of location inputs, parses the collected tweets, and adds the parsed data to the SQLite database.
+This is the Twitter collector that takes in data based off of location inputs, parses the collected tweets, and adds the parsed data to the SQLite database.

 ### collector.sqlite3

-The SQLite database that holds the data collected by the collectors.
+This is the SQLite database that holds the data ingested by the collectors.